biolab/orange3/doc/widgets/unsupervised/distances.md

 Description
 -----------

-Widget Distances computes the distances between either the attributes or instances in the data set.
+Widget Distances computes the distances between either the rows or columns in the data set.

 ![Distances Widget](images/Distances-stamped.png)